Forests of Germany: Forest owners

 According to the surveys of the Federal Forest Inventory, 48.0 percent of the German forest area is private forest, 29.0 percent state forest of the federal states, 19.4 percent corporate forest and 3.5 percent federal state forest.
 The federal state with the largest private forest share is North Rhine-Westphalia with 66.8 percent.
 With 46.1 percent, Rhineland-Palatinate has the highest share of corporate forests.
 The state forest dominates with 50.1 percent area share in Mecklenburg-Vorpommern.

 In Germany there are 16 state forestry enterprises: 15 forestry companies of the countries (except Bremen) and the Federal Forestry.
 The largest forest owner in Germany is the Free State of Bavaria with around 778,000 hectares, which are mainly managed by the Bavarian State Forests (BaySF).

 The number of corporate forests in Germany is estimated at 60,000, with an average size of 38 hectares.
-The Klosterkammer Hannover has 24,400 hectares, the largest German corporate forest.
+The Kloster Kammer Hannover has 24,400 hectares, the largest German corporate forest.
 The largest municipal forest owner is the city of Brilon with 7,750 hectares of forest.

 The private forest in Germany is distributed to almost 2 million owners.
 The average size of German private forests is 3 hectares.
 While the property size class covers more than 1,000 hectares, only 13 percent of the private forest area, 50 percent of the area and 98 percent of the owners in the small private forest to 20 hectares in size.
-The DBU Naturerbe GmbH is with about 69,000 hectares of total area (including open land areas) the largest private forest owner in Germany.
+The DBU Nature be GmbH is with about 69,000 hectares of total area (including open land areas) the largest private forest owner in Germany.
 Around 150,000 hectares of forest are distributed by the churches in Germany to more than 6,500 legal entities (parishes, monasteries, foundations, bishoprics).
 Even though the churches are for the most part public corporations, the church forest is a private forest.